WebLeash/monolith-devops/README.md

 ```
 ## Step 4: Test the Application
-will install in default namespace.
+Will be installed in the default namespace.
 Use -n if in another namespace

 ```sh